ziul-bio/bioinformatics_tools/README.md

 Graduated in Biological Sciences and Master in Sciences from the Department of Cellular and Molecular Biology and Pathogenic Bioagents.
 I Worked as a Laboratory Technician (Trainne) and Researcher (Master's Student) at the Virology Research Center (USP).
 Most recently, worked as a Laboratory Analyst in the biological quality control, performing quality control tests on viral vaccines.
-Nowaday days, works as an independent biological data analyst/bioinformatician, seeking to a relocation in the work market.
+Nowaday days, works as an independent biological data analyst/bioinformatician.

-**Background in:** Cell and molecular Biology, Python, R, linux.
+**Background in:** Cell and molecular Biology, Virology, Python, R, linux, data analysis.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/luiz-carlos-vieira-4582797b/)